ferreiro/avatar-me/README.md

 })
 ```

-## Add redis cache.
+### Cache configuration using Redis.
 No more extra api calls!

-In 0.0.6 we have introduced support to cache results with Redis!
+In **0.1.0** we have introduced support to cache results with Redis!
 Just add redis to the avatar me config and it will create a new redis client.

 ```javascript